 Both OBDLink EX and OHP ELMconfig require drivers.
 The information for downloading the driver is listed on the card that comes with the adapter.

 With the OBDLink MX+, it depends on how you’re communicating with the adapter.
-If you’re using Bluetooth, simply enable it and pair the device.
+If you’re using Bluetooth, enabling it and pairing the device are all you need to do.
 For those using Bluetooth-to-USB adapters, a driver will be required.
 You can download it from the manufacturer’s website.